How to Stop Being Stressed & Anxious in only 10 Minutes a Day

 Since mindfulness is one of the core topics of my blog, it only seems logical to write an introduction about it - for all those, who don‘t know what it is or only have a vague idea about it (do I need a disclaimer here?
 I'm not sure... anyway: I‘m not a medical adviser nor a guru.

-However, I’m not only a writer and marketing professional, but also a book lover, interested in all kind of different philosophies on how to lead a good and happy life.
-Since I'm originally an enthusiastic researcher by profession (not a lot of people know that about me).
-The following text reflects therefore not only my opinion about and my own experience with mindfulness but is also backed by scientific evidence.
+However, I'm not only a writer and marketing professional, but also a book lover, interested in all kind of different philosophies on how to lead a good and happy life.
+Since I'm originally an enthusiastic researcher by profession (not a lot of people know that about me), the following text reflects not only my opinion about and my own experience with mindfulness but is also backed by scientific evidence.

 Since I'm also an enthusiastic researcher (yes, really!
 I had to do A LOT of theoretical research during my time at university - and not many people know that about me haha), the following text doesn't just reflect my opinion about and experience with mindfulness but I went the extra mile and looked for relevant studies and scientific evidence (a lot of links coming your way if you read further).

 A Short Definition

 If you google mindfulness so many definitions pop up.
 My own short definition is this one:

 'The practice of training one‘s mind to pay attention to the present moment gently'.

 Although mindfulness can be traced back thousands of years to mostly Eastern religious and spiritual institutions and is one of the core principles of Buddhism, Hinduism and even Stoicism (who would have thought?), it gained more popularity in 1979 through Dr. Jon Kabat-Zinn.